-The goal of this grant awarded to Ohio Historical Society was to familiarize teachers with LOC resources and provide support for teachers to integrate those resources into their classroom through the NHD-OH program.
-The first objective was to familiarize teachers with the breadth and organization of the LOC digital primary sources and their value in instruction.
-The second objective was to give teachers experience integrating LOC resources into their classroom using the NHD-OH program model.
-The third objective was to increase the number of teachers and students utilizing Library of Congress resources through the National History Day program.
+This grant awarded to Ohio Historical Society familiarized teachers with resources from the Library of Congress and provided them with support to integrate them in their classrooms through the National History Day–OH (NHD–OH) program.
+Teachers were first introduced to the breadth and organization of the Library's digital primary sources and their value in instruction.
+Teachers were then given experience in integrating the Library's resources into their classroom using the NHD–OH program model.
+This program also increased the number of teachers and students utilizing the Library's resources.

 Contact: Mary Bezbatchenko